DigitalWorkz/eZ_Navi-Delete/README.md

 Custom hardware/software solution to remove the factory navigation system from a Nissan 370Z and install an aftermarket solution while retaining AC control over the CAN bus.

  - [Wiki] for more info.
+ - [eZ Navi-Delete Thread on the 370Z.com] with discussion.
  - [Thread on the370Z.com] showing my new stereo installation paird with the eZ Navi-Delete

 ### Introduction